 You bring work home with you.
 Whether it's finishing up a few things after dinner (which translates to a few hours of work), or checking your work emails at a concert intermission - you are never mentally far away from your job.
 There are always circumstances to finish up a project with a tight deadline, or to cover in emergency purposes - but this behavior should not become habitual.

 You work to avoid negative feelings.
 Work is good, and the more you work the more positively you are received by your employers.
 Working late?
 Shows them you're dedicated.
 What isn't being addressed is that sometimes, we work late to avoid the feelings of anxiety, depression, or loneliness that hit us like a ton of bricks when we get home from work.
-Considering that so many businesses sloganize to "leave your problems at the door", or "at home" - it makes it hard to want to go back into that space and f
+Considering that so many businesses sloganize to "leave your problems at the door", or "at home" - it makes it hard to want to go back into that space and face the issues.